latrobe-design-system/latrobe-design-system.github.io/_docs/content/accordion.md

 ---
 title: "Accordion"
-status: draft
+status: ready
-info:
+info: Accordions help users see only the content they need.
+Accordions expand and collapse sections of content.
 ---

+Accordions should be used sparingly!

+## Accessibilty

+Accordion has been built in accordance with https://www.w3.org/TR/wai-aria-practices-1.1/#accordion

+## Patterns

 {% include sample-iframe.html snippet="accordion/snippets/accordion.html" %}

-{% include sample-iframe.html snippet="accordion/snippets/accordion-css.html" %}
+{% include sample-iframe.html snippet="accordion/snippets/accordion-numbered.html" %}